mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasNetworkContainerSpec defines the desired state of an AtlasNetworkContainer.
+AtlasNetworkContainerSpec defines the target state of an AtlasNetworkContainer.

 <table>
     <thead>